cirruslabs/softnet/README.md

 # Softnet

 Softnet is a software networking for [Tart](https://github.com/cirruslabs/tart) which provides better network isolation and alleviates DHCP shortage on production systems.

+It is essentially a userspace packet filter which restricts the VM networking and prevents a class of security issues, such as ARP spoofing.
+By default, the VM will only be able to:

+* send traffic from its own MAC-address
+* send traffic from the IP-address assigned to it by the DHCP
+* send traffic to globally routable IPv4 addresses
+* send traffic to gateway IP of the vmnet bridge (this would normally be \"bridge100\" interface)
+* receive any incoming traffic

+In addition, Softnet tunes macOS built-in DHCP server to decrease its lease time from the default 86,400 seconds (one day) to 600 seconds (10 minutes).
+This is especially important when you use Tart to clone and run a lot of ephemeral VMs over a period of one day.

 Please check out [this blog post](https://cirrus-ci.org/blog/2022/07/07/isolating-network-between-tarts-macos-virtual-machines/) for backstory.

 ## Working model